Neurophysiology: 17th century

+18th century

 In 1749, David Hartley published Observations on Man, which focused on frame (neurology), duty (moral psychology) and expectations (spirituality) and how these integrated within one another.
 This text was also the first to use the English term psychology.
 In 1752, the Society of Friends created an asylum in Philadelphia, Pennsylvania.
 The asylum intended to give not only medical treatment to those mentally ill, but also provide with caretakers and comfortable living conditions.
 In 1755, Jean-Baptiste Le Roy began using electroconvulsive therapy for the mentally ill, a treatment still used today in specific cases.
 In 1760, Arne-Charles studied how different lesions in the cerebellum could affect motor movements.
 In 1776, Vincenzo Malacarne studied the cerebellum intensely, and published a book solely based on its function and appearance.

+In 1784, Félix Vicq-d'Azyr, discovered a black colored structure in the midbrain.
+In 1791 Samuel Thomas von Sömmerring alluded to this structure, calling it the substantia nigra.
+In the same year, Luigi Galvani described the role of electricity in nerves of dissected frogs.